 Our programmes and initiatives are varied, because we recognise that alcohol misuse and related harm is a complex social issue, and that different cultures and societies require different approaches.
 All of our work, however, recognises that addressing alcohol-related harm is a shared responsibility – and we believe that by working in partnership with government, society, individuals, NGOs and other companies to put in place effective programmes, we can make a difference to raising awareness, shifting attitudes and changing behaviour.

 Collaborating with industry partners is an important component of our efforts.
 Diageo is one of 13 leading global producers of beer, wine, and spirits taking action on a set of commitments launched in October 2012 to reduce harmful drinking.
 These Global Beer, Wine and Spirits Producers' commitments are the largest-ever industry initiative to implement effective ways to address harmful drinking and build on long-standing efforts by the industry..

 Beyond industry commitments

 We are proud of the approach we have taken, over decades, to promote moderation and to help tackle harmful and under-age drinking.
 As part of our ambition to be leaders in addressing alcohol in society, we have set ourselves goals beyond our industry-wide commitments in our 2020 Sustainability and Responsibility targets for alcohol.

 - Global Beer, Wine and Spirits Producers' commitments - working with others to tackle alcohol misuse

-- Responsible marketing and communications - promoting rigorous company and industry-wide marketing standards
+- Responsible marketing and consumer information - promoting rigorous company and industry-wide marketing standards and providing consumer information

 - Programmes to address alcohol misuse - supporting effective programmes with a variety of partners, which seek to raise awareness and change attitudes and behaviour